 In the early twentieth century through the 1960s, the City of Jacksonville burned its solid waste in incinerators.
 The ash byproduct was mixed with soil and given away to area residents and used as fill material as well as disposed at several dump sites.
 In the mid-1990s, it was determined that the ash contaminated soil was deposited within four sites, totaling over 1,000 acres and approximately 3,200 residential, commercial, and industrial parcels.

 The Florida Department of Environmental Protection (FDEP) discovered moderate levels of lead, arsenic, dioxin, and Polycyclic Aromatic Hydrocarbons contamination in the soil where the ash was deposited.
 In response, the City voluntarily entered an Administration Order on Consent with the US Environmental Protection Agency to determine the extent of the contamination and make the appropriate steps to remediate the areas.

-In 2007, the City selected ETM to serve as Program Director for the remediation.
-The joint City/ETM Program Director team is responsible for the oversight and implementation of the remediation of all four sites.
+In 2007, the City selected ETM to serve as Program Director for the remediation and we became responsible for the oversight and implementation of the remediation of all sites.
+Services include:

 - Program Management